bentong95923/staff-management-system/README.md

 #### with Visual Studio Code
 1. Download Visual Studio Code (VS Code) for Windows on https://code.visualstudio.com/, and install it.
 2. Clone this repo via git or click "Clone or download".
-3. Open VS Code once installed, and click "File" -> "Open Folder...", then open the directory with "main.cpp".
+3. Open VS Code once installed, and click "File" -> "Open Folder...", then open the directory where "main.cpp" is.
 4. Press Ctrl + Alt + B. VS Code will automatically run the commands to build and run the appliaction.

 #### without Visual Studio Code